wp-plugins/robo-gallery/readme.txt

 When you enable border in gallery settings you will see multiply options for customization of the border.
 One of the options it's border width in pixels.

-= Do you have Polaroid style in your gallery? =

-In our gallery implemented options which make you able to make gallery thumbnails looks in Polaroid style, with caption of the image below thumbnail

 = Is it possible to change transparency of the hover shutter? =

 Yes, it's possible to change transparency in gallery settings